 The Scheme also provides for an interim assessment and interim award in limited circumstances where necessary (i.e. were the permanence of disablement has not been determined).

-The Departments of Justice and Health, General Practitioners and the assessment body are currently designing a process so that an applicant’s appropriate medical records can be accessed with consent.
+The Departments of Justice and Health, General Practitioners and the assessment body are currently designing a process so that an applicant’s appropriate medical records can be accessed.
 You do not need to contact your GP to receive your notes.
 Further guidance will be provided when the Scheme opens for application.

 It is proposed to allow carers, spouses, civil partners or co-habiting partners of those who have died since the Stormont House Agreement (Dec 2014) and who would have been eligible for payments through the scheme, to be entitled to receive ten years’ worth of support through the scheme.